wpmetabox/docs/_docs/creating-meta-boxes.md

 {% include alert.html content="Field ID is used as the meta key and the field value is used as the meta value when saving into the post meta table." %}

-In the example above, we use a `$prefix` for field ID.
-Although it's not mandatory, it's recommended to use a prefix to prevent from using the same field id with other scripts.

-{% include alert.html content="Use underscore (`_`) at the beginning to make the fields hidden, e.g. they won't show in the default WordPress **Custom Fields** meta box." %}
+You can (should) add prefix to field IDs to prevent from using the same ID with other scripts.
+If you want to hide the fields in the detault WordPress **Custom Fields** meta box, use underscore (`_`) as the prefix.